Multi-Order Networks for Action Unit Detection: Introduction

 \section{Introduction}

 }

+\tac{Facial expressions are the main channel human uses to convey nonverbal emotional information.
+Consequently, efficient facial expression detection is key to better face-based computational emotion representation and human-machine interaction.
+However, such detection performance is limited by the person-specific aspect of facial expressions.
+To remove person-specific biases, the Facial Action Coding System (FACS) anatomically describe face expressions using a set of unitary muscular activations called Action Units (AU) \cite{ekman1997face}.}

+\tac{Using FACS, facial expression detection is equivalent to the joint detection of each considered AUs.
+From a machine learning point of view, it can be framed as a multi-task problem in which each task corresponds to the prediction of a single AU.}

-Deep multi-task learning methods have recently shown excellent results in diverse applicative fields including face analysis \cite{ranjan2017hyperface,zhang2014facial,lu2017fully}, image segmentation \cite{kendall2018multi} and natural language processing \cite{dong2015multi}.
-At the heart of those successes is the ability to capture inter-task relationships through weight sharing and explicit dependency modelling.
-The most widely adopted strategy \cite{ranjan2017hyperface, kokkinos2017ubernet} is to assume tasks conditional independence given the input.
-Such method uses a common encoder and predicts the different tasks using separate regressors in parallel (Figure \ref{fig:monet_overview}-(a)).
+\tac{The most widely adopted strategy \cite{ranjan2017hyperface, kokkinos2017ubernet} for solving multi-task problems is to use a common encoder and predicts the different tasks using separate regressors in parallel (Figure \ref{fig:monet_overview}-(a)).
+Yet, this strategy fails to model inter-task a priori dependencies.
+This is all the more a problem as AU are known to display such strong inter-task dependencies.
+For example, One cannot simultaneously raise and frown his/her eyebrows, so that AU1 and AU4 cannot co-occur.}

-Concurrently, several works \cite{nam2017maximizing,liu2016recurrent} leveraged recurrent architectures to predict tasks in a sequential fashion (Figure \ref{fig:monet_overview}-(b)).
-The main benefit of such approach is that it enables better joint distribution modelization.
-In particular, it relaxes the conditional independence hypothese, hence taking into account inter-task relationships that do not depend on the input.
+\tac{To better model inter-task dependencies, several works \cite{nam2017maximizing,liu2016recurrent} leveraged recurrent architectures that predict tasks in a sequential fashion (Figure \ref{fig:monet_overview}-(b)).
 However, contrary to standard sequence processing, the set of tasks to predict has no natural order \textit{a priori}.
 Therefore, making task prediction sequential requires enforcing an arbitrary order into the set of tasks.
-Crucially, recurrent networks performance have been proven sensitive to the order in which elements are predicted \cite{vinyals2015order}.
-Consequently, in the frame of multi-task learning using recurrent networks where predicted elements are tasks, the task prediction \textit{order matters}.
+Most importantly, recurrent networks performance have been proven sensitive to the order in which elements are predicted \cite{vinyals2015order}.
+Consequently, in the frame of multi-task learning using recurrent networks where predicted elements are tasks, the task prediction \textit{order matters}.}

 In this paper, we follow this sequential order optimization paradigm and introduce Multi-Order Network (MONET).
 MONET leverages permutation matrices to represent task orders.
 More precisely, it navigates between orders by learning a convex combination of permutation matrices (a soft order).
 In that extent MONET explores the convex hull of permutation matrices (Birkhoff's polytope) to smoothly select the best order.
 Figure \ref{fig:monet_overview}-(c) illustrates MONET architecture for a 3-tasks problem.
 To summarize, the contributions of this work are the following: